BeeSat 1 [TU Berlin]

 BeeSat (Berlin Experimental and Educational Satellite) is a pico satellite project of the Technical University of Berlin.
 The main objective of BeeSat 1 is the on orbit verification of newly developed micro reaction wheels for pico satellite applications.

-BeeSat 1 demonstrated the use of coin sized micro reaction wheels for attitude control of pico satellites in orbit as one of the key elements on which TU Berlin is currently working.
+BeeSat 1 or Tubsat 8 demonstrated the use of coin sized micro reaction wheels for attitude control of pico satellites in orbit as one of the key elements on which TU Berlin is currently working.

-The primary goal of the BeeSat-3 mission is the practical training of students based on a real satellite mission.
+The primary goal of the BeeSat-3 or Tubsat 10 mission is the practical training of students based on a real satellite mission.
 The secondary objective is the one-year operation of a CubeSats which was built and tested within two years by students to evaluate the S-band transmitter HISPICO, the Earth observation camera as an exemplary payload and other technologies.
+The BeeSat-3 satellite was successfully deployed in orbit, but no signals were received.

 |Type / Application:||Technology|